Evidence tips

 This creates an uncomfortable situation: if you're from a country with genuine human rights concerns, you face extra barriers even for straightforward tourist visits.
 The Department doesn't judge whether any individual protection claim would be valid.
 It's a statistical assessment: countries with high rates of protection visa applications after arrival are treated as higher risk across all temporary visa categories.

-What country risk means in practice
+What does country risk mean in practice?

 A higher evidence burden